 A manufacturer’s invoice, on the other hand, will be addressed to the car dealership and only includes the price of upgrades that are already on the vehicle, such as a leather interior or sunroof.

 Even after you have the true invoice price, it’s worth noting that the dealer may have paid even less than that amount because of hidden incentives from the manufacturer.
-Some experts insist that you may be able to negotiate even lower than the invoice price, but at the very least, you can use that number as your starting point in the negotiation process.
+Some experts insist that you may be able to negotiate even lower than the invoice price, but at the very least, you can use that number as your starting point during negotiations.

 You can also shop around at several dealerships to compare invoices.
 That way, you’ll gain a better understanding of how accurate each one is and set a baseline for your own negotiations and expectations.